Policy 2010 — Asbestos Policy

 • c. to maintain records of the names of employees who received asbestos training along with the dates and contents of each training session;

-• d. to inspect facilities for deterioration in asbestos-containing materials once per annum;
+• d. to monitor facilities for deterioration in Asbestos-Containing Materials (ACM);

-• e. to maintain records of inspections including the facilities inspected along with the dates and results of the inspections;
+• e. to maintain records of asbestos surveys including the facilities inspected along with the dates and results of the inspections;

 • f. to supervise and coordinate asbestos abatement activities by outside contractors and Facilities Management staff, and